-The invested position of the Company as at 30 June 2020 is held as to 131% (2019: 120%) in equity securities and -30% in cash & cash equivalents & interest bearing liabilities (2019: -21% in cash & cash equivalent assets & interest bearing liabilities).
-This reflected the leverage position of the company.
-The invested position is recognised on the balance sheet in cash & cash equivalents, financial assets held at fair value through profit or loss, & interest bearing liabilities.
+The invested position of the Company as at 30 June 2022 was 86% (2021: 104%) in equity securities and 9% (2021: 4%) in cash and cash equivalents and interest bearing liabilities.
+The invested position is recognised on the balance sheet in cash and cash equivalents, financial assets held at fair value through profit or loss, and interest bearing liabilities.

-Note the Company has not incurred any covid-19 adverse impacts.
-The Company has continued normal operations throughout this period and does not forecast any disruptions at this time
+Note the Company has not incurred any Covid-19 adverse impacts.
+The Company has continued normal operations throughout this period and does not forecast any disruptions at this time.